OrthoFinder

 OrthoFinder is a command-line software tool for comparative genomics.
 OrthoFinder determines the correspondence between genes in different organisms (also known as orthology analysis).
 This correspondence provides a framework for understanding the evolution of life on Earth, and enables the extrapolation and transfer of biological knowledge between organisms.
+In 2026 OrthoFinder was updated to run in linear time with an enhanced scalability workflow by assiging new sequences to an existing OrthoFinder run, representing a major change to the underlying algorithm.

 OrthoFinder takes FASTA files of protein sequences as input (one per species) and as output provides: